 Douglas Haynes is a nonfiction writer and poet whose work focuses on marginalized people and places.
-His writing has been featured in Orion, Longreads, Virginia Quarterly Review, Witness, Boston Review, North American Review, Poetry Ireland Review, and dozens of other publications.
+His 2017 nonfiction book Every Day We Live Is the Future: Surviving in a City of Disasters is a cautionary tale of urban inequality and the climate crisis that recounts two Nicaraguan families’ quests to reinvent their lives in Managua, one of the world’s most disaster-prone cities.
+Douglas’s essays and journalism have appeared in Orion, Longreads, Virginia Quarterly Review, The Progressive, Witness, Boston Review, North American Review and dozens of other publications.
+He is also the author of a poetry chapbook, Last Word.
 His many awards include a grant from the Fund for Environmental Journalism and a residency at the Blue Mountain Center.
-In 2014, he was a finalist for the Richard J. Margolis Award for social justice reporting.

-Douglas grew up in Iowa, graduated Phi Beta Kappa from the University of Wisconsin Madison, and earned his MFA in creative writing at Southern Illinois University Carbondale.
-He also washed dishes for a living, worked as a farmhand and freelance reporter, and studied in Germany, Ireland, Guatemala, and Mexico.
-After years of wandering, he found his way back to the Upper Midwest, where he is now an associate professor of English at the University of Wisconsin Oshkosh.
+Douglas grew up in Iowa and studied at the University of Wisconsin Madison and Southern Illinois University Carbondale.
+He went on to study literature and languages in Germany, Ireland, and Guatemala while working as a dishwasher, farmhand, freelance writer, and English teacher.
+After years of wandering, he found his way back to the Upper Midwest, where he is now professor of English at the University of Wisconsin Oshkosh.

-A passionate advocate for international education and the documentary arts, he teaches nonfiction writing and leads a “Writing across Cultures” course in Nicaragua.
-He also regularly presents on Nicaraguan environmental and economic justice issues at colleges and community organizations and volunteers with the non-profit organization Compas de Nicaragua, which promotes cross-cultural exchange and community development through projects in Managua and Carazo, Nicaragua.
+A passionate advocate for ecological education and the documentary arts, he teaches creative nonfiction writing and the environmental humanities.
+He also regularly presents on environmental and economic justice issues in Central America at colleges and community organizations, and he volunteers with the non-profit organization Compas de Nicaragua, which promotes cross-cultural exchange and community development through projects in Managua and Carazo, Nicaragua.

-Douglas lives with his family in Madison, Wisconsin between a corn field, a lake, and an abandoned feed mill.
+Douglas lives with his wife and two daughters in Madison, Wisconsin between the city’s last corn field and Lake Monona.